AllanGame/discord-moderator-bot/README.md

 # discord-moderator-bot

+# ⚠ Important ⚠
+Soon, a remake of this bot using TypeScript and a lot of changes.

 `npm start` to start the bot
 and modify the [example-data.json](https://github.com/AllanGame/discord-moderator-bot/blob/development/src/utils/example-data.json) change the name to "data.json" and put this